supersom/tech-notes/GBDT.md

 ---

+2 cool ways to deepen this understanding:

-Let me know if you want this mapped to a mathematical optimization framework or visualized like gradient descent in function space — both are cool ways to deepen the understanding.
+* mapped to a mathematical optimization framework
+* visualized like gradient descent in function space - this is what I'll focus on as it's peculiar to GBDTs

 ###### *Visualized like grad desc in function space*